YoguiSan/formatadores/README.md

 ## Cryptography functions
 **Obs.: the cryptography functions work only in Node, therefore it's not currently possible to use them in a browser**

-To utilize the cryptography functions, first an instance must be created informing which algorith will be used and the secret key.
+To utilize the cryptography functions, first an instance must be created informing which algorithm will be used and the secret key.

 Ex.:
 ```
-const = Crypto = Criptografia('aes-256-ctr', 'my$up3RuL7r4s3CR37k3y');
+const Crypto = Criptografia('aes-256-ctr', 'my$up3RuL7r4s3CR37k3y');
 ```

 From this point on, the following methods are available